Gantz Chosen To Form Government, Netanyahu Argues To Stay PM Over Coronavirus Concerns

 This does not mean Gantz will automatically become Israel's next prime minister, but it gives him 42 days to try to form a government.
 More immediately, it gives him the upper hand in Parliament, as his party considers advancing legislation barring Netanyahu from forming a new government due to a corruption indictment against him.

 Netanyahu argues that the challenge of coronavirus means he should remain in office.
-In a tweet, he offered his main rival, the centrist former army general Benny Gantz, two options to break the political deadlock in Israel: joining a six-month emergency government with Netanyahu at the head, or a unity government that would allow Netanyahu to serve as prime minister for two more years before Gantz takes over.
+In a tweet, he offered Gantz two options to break the political deadlock in Israel: joining a six-month emergency government with Netanyahu at the head, or a unity government that would allow Netanyahu to serve as prime minister for two more years before Gantz takes over.

 מול מצב החירום העולמי והלאומי, אנחנו חייבים לאחד כוחות ולהקים ממשלה חזקה ויציבה שתוכל להעביר תקציב ולקבל החלטות קשות.— Benjamin Netanyahu (@netanyahu) March 15, 2020